Building a Wolfi Package

 When the build fails

 It is likely that your build won’t work on the first run, and that is completely normal because there are many moving parts and hidden dependencies when building packages from source.
-Check the errors and iterate until you have a successful build.
-Use set -x before commands in your pipeline to get extended debug information:

 - name: Install Composer